Skip to main content

 Read Article

-Foundation grouting operation at a concrete gravity dam site: two engineers monitor a Casagrande drilling rig and grout mixer on exposed teal-grey rock, with high-pressure grout hoses snaking across the fractured foundation surface and the dam wall rising behind in golden hour light
+Foundation grouting at a concrete gravity dam: engineers monitor a drilling rig and grout mixer on exposed grey rock as high-pressure grout hoses run across the fractured foundation surface, the dam wall rising behind in golden-hour light

 Technical Brief